 Understanding Various Types of Furnaces

-A gas furnace utilizes fossil fuel to transfer heat and are commonly considered the most efficient and economical method of heating.
-Essentially, the furnace converts gas into heat by using burners, heat exchangers and blowers.
+A gas furnace utilizes fossil fuel to transfer heat and is commonly considered the most efficient and economical method of heating.
+Essentially, the furnace converts gas into heat by using burners, heat exchangers, and blowers.
 There are three types of gas furnaces:

-A standard single stage heating system has a gas valve that opens and closes and gas flows into the unit at only one rate: high.
-Many single-stage gas furnaces operate around 80 percent annual fuel utilization efficiency.
+A standard single-stage heating system has a gas valve that opens and closes and gas flows into the unit at only one rate: high.
+Many single-stage gas furnaces operate at around 80 percent annual fuel utilization efficiency.

-A modulating furnace adjusts the heating output more precisely.
+A modulating furnace adjusts the heating output more Precision Heating & Air.
 Most regulate output by 1 percent increases.
 This allows the heating system to adjust how much gas is needed for the home on a minute-by-minute basis.
 This is optimal for colder climates and will work to evenly regulate room temperatures.

 Furnace Efficiency Ratings